ajeless/ARMAIII/mission_making/transporter_spawn_point.md

-# Player Mobile Spawn Point
+# Player Transporter Spawn Point

 This code allows a player to select a spawn location anywhere on the map.
 The scripts that require modification are `onPlayerKilled.sqf`, and `onPlayerRespawn.sqf`.
 So the mission folder should contain these scripts.